harleynelson/wwjd/README.md

+# WWJD App - Feature Rich Religious Application

+This application provides users with daily devotionals, a verse of the day, full Bible access, reading plans, and a community prayer wall, all designed to support their spiritual journey.

+## ✨ Key Features

+* **Core Bible & Devotional Content:**
+    * Verse of the Day (VotD) with favoriting and custom flagging.
+    * Daily Devotionals.
+    * Full Bible Reader with customizable appearance (font size, type, background).
+    * Favorites system for verses.
+    * Reading Plans with streak tracking and progress management.
+    * Search functionality for Bible content.
+    * Text-to-Speech (TTS) Narration for Bible chapters and devotionals.
+* **NEW: Community Prayer Wall:**
+    * **Anonymous Prayer Submission:** Users can submit prayer requests without revealing their identity.
+These are reviewed by an admin before appearing.
+    * **View Prayer Wall:** A public display of approved, anonymous prayer requests from the community.
+    * **Pray for Others:** Users can tap a button to indicate they have prayed for a specific request, which increments a public prayer count for that request.
+    * **Track Own Submissions (Optional):** Upon submission, users receive a unique, anonymous ID.
+They can use this ID on the "My Submitted Prayers" screen to see the prayer count and status of prayers they've submitted.
+    * **Moderation & Safety:**
+        * All prayers are submitted for admin approval before becoming visible.
+        * Users can report prayers they find inappropriate.
+        * (Backend TODO) Automated checks for profanity/spam are planned.
+    * **Premium Features (Planned):**
+        * (Backend TODO) Limits on free prayer submissions per period, with unlimited submissions for premium users.
+* **User Customization & Experience:**
+    * Light/Dark Mode for the overall app theme.
+    * User accounts (anonymous, email/password, Google Sign-In) with linking capabilities.
+    * Developer options for testing and debugging.

+---

 # App Setup & Deployment Checklist

 This guide outlines the key steps for setting up the Flutter app with Firebase, securing API keys, and preparing for release.